 The boys never knew that they were taking Larium as we crushed the tablet into Nutella and put it on a biscuit for them to eat.

-Did you need lots of vaccinations?
+Did you need lots of vaccinations for Africa?

 Prior to this trip, we were living in India.
 We were therefore all up to date on vaccinations and did not require any additional ones for Africa.
 Please consult your medical practitioner for advice on vaccinations.
 However, standard ones are diphtheria, polio and tetanus (combined booster), typhoid, hepatitis A, cholera and rabies.